bevyengine/bevy-website/content/learn/contribute/reference/triage.md

   - Most work is not explicitly categorized by priority; volunteer work mostly occurs on an ad hoc basis depending on contributor interests.
 - **S**: Status.
 The most common include:
   - `S-Needs-Triage`: this issue needs to be labeled.
   - `S-Adopt-Me`: the original PR author has no intent to complete the PR, and it should be adopted by another contributor.
+This PR should be closed, and have an issue linked to track its adoption.
   - `S-Blocked`: cannot move forward until something else changes.
   - `S-Needs-Review`: this PR needs reviewer attention to move forward.
   - `S-Waiting-On-Author`: the author needs to make changes to this PR before it can be approved.
   - `S-Ready-For-Final-Review`: this PR has been approved by the community and is ready for a Maintainer to consider merging it.
+  - `S-Needs-Help`: this PR is almost ready to be merged but blocked on a technical issue.
+Helping to fix it is welcomed.
 - **X**: Controversiality.
 In order, these are:
   - `X-Uncontroversial`: everyone should agree that this is a good idea.
   - `X-Contentious`: there's real design thought needed to ensure that this is the right path forward.